 Stefan turned back and said, “Spread out, and follow!” then broke into a sprint.
-His crescent-shaped light receded fast and Megaera and the others quickened to an almost reckless pace before they started to catch him up.
+The hall swiftly widened out, to a regular ten feet in diameter.
+Stefan’s crescent-shaped light receded fast and Megaera and the others quickened to a reckless dash before they started to catch him up.

 The oppressive heat and humidity made Megaera sweat.
 She wished she could at least remove her cloak.
 Minutes trickled by.
 The hall, she noticed, continued to be an even ten feet around, ribbed as if quarried by the peristaltic munching of a vast worm.
 It twisted slightly from side to side here and there but mostly kept a straight line, steadily downwards.

 After perhaps half a mile, they reached the lizards.
 The rearmost ones stared back into the approaching light with their huge lambent eyes.
 Less camouflaged now than when Megaera had last seen them, they showed themselves to be like a hybrid of giant gecko and tiny dragon, with a crest of small spines along their heads.
 Membranes like glide wings connected their shoulders to their sides.
 Stefan called to them in a croaking, hissing language.
 The hindmost repeated the instruction to those in front, initiating a pattering stampede.
 Within seconds, the nearest lizard was also on the move, and an instant later its spade-ended tail waved off into darkness.
 “Brave of them to wait,” he gasped.
 “But I’ve sent them ahead.
 All the way.”